 Westlake's oldest subdivision, having been platted about 1978, Mahotea Boone has fourteen lots, eleven of which currently have older homes.
 It is zoned for minimum two acre lots and appears to be redeveloping with larger homes.
 The developer was Bill Boone, who named the street after his grandmother.

-Paigebrooke Farms is a five-lot subdivision with multiple ponds providing every home a view of the water.
+Paigebrooke is a five-lot subdivision with multiple ponds providing every home a view of the water.
 Former Mayor Scott Bradley who named the subdivision after his two daughters, Paige and Brooke, developed the subdivision in the late 1990’s.

 In this 30-house airport subdivision, airplanes are almost as common as cars.
 The subdivision's name comes from its location on an old stagecoach trail from Keller to Denton.

-Gently rolling hills and picturesque meadows comprise the private oasis of Vaquero, With approximately 333 homes, this guard-gated community surrounds a world-class golf course designed by Tom Fazio, complete with shimmering ponds and countless groves of majestic oaks.
-This subdivision offers the highest quality in home design and construction, maintain plus A strong sense of community pride abounds with state-of-the-art private club facilities and personalized concierge services all within this beautiful family enclave.
+Gently rolling hills and picturesque meadows comprise the private oasis of Vaquero, With approximately 298 homes, this guard-gated community surrounds a world-class golf course designed by Tom Fazio, complete with shimmering ponds and countless groves of majestic oaks.
+This subdivision offers the highest quality in home design and construction, maintain plus a strong sense of community pride abounds with state-of-the-art private club facilities and personalized concierge services all within this beautiful family enclave.
 Vaquero maintains its distinct identity with architectural and landscape design guidelines and an extensive community-landscaping program.